mmckechney/SqlBuildManager/docs/kubernetes.md

 ### Container Image

-The default container image can be found on Docker Hub at https://hub.docker.com/repository/docker/blueskydevus/sqlbuildmanager/general, or you could build your own from source using the following command from the `/src/` folder
+he default container image can be found in GitHub Container Registry at https://github.com/mmckechney/SqlBuildManager/pkgs/container/sqlbuildmanager, or you could build your own from source using the following command from the `/src/` folder

 ``` bash
 docker build -f Dockerfile .. -t sqlbuildmanager:latest